 Get enough sleep

 It’s commonsense that everyone needs a decent night’s sleep in order to stay on top form.
-Practise good sleep hygiene and relaxation techniques should sleep be elusive at times.
 If you have problems sleeping, it’s worth visiting your GP to rule out any physical problems, before trying strategies such as natural sleep remedies, meditation, deep breathing, visualisation and/or mindfulness.

 Be involved in the arts